davidgasquez/handbook/Writing.md

 ![[Quotes#^645051]]

 - Writing things down helps clarifying [[Ideas]].
 One of the tests of whether you understand something is whether you can explain it to someone else.
 [Writing doesn't just communicate ideas; it generates them](http://www.paulgraham.com/writing44.html).
 	- Writing down your ideas shows you whether they have substance.
 Detecting when you're wrong is the first step to becoming right.
 There are many ways to record thought.
-Writing is the best for improving your [[Rationality]].
+Writing is the best for improving your [[Thinking]].
 	- Ideas can feel complete.
 It's only when you try to [put them into words](http://paulgraham.com/words.html) that you discover they're not.
 If you never subject your ideas to that test, you'll not only never have fully formed ideas, but also never realize it.
 	- [Drawing can help visualize ideas](https://ralphammer.com/how-to-draw-ideas/).
 - [Style is a small part of writing well.
 Most of writing is thinking clearly.](https://www.julian.com/guide/write/intro) The act of simply putting a thought into words makes it immediately obvious to you if you really understand it or not, and if not, where your blind spots are.
 For style: